raktimgogoi360/innoscripta/README.md

 ### Clone this project innoscripta.

-- Open cmd in the path desired where we want to clone the project and run commnad : gh repo clone raktimgogoi360/innoscripta
+- Open cmd in the path desired where we want to clone the project and run commnad : `gh repo clone raktimgogoi360/innoscripta` or `git clone https://github.com/raktimgogoi360/innoscripta.git`

 ## Setup in Azure Active Directory